MPLS tutorial | Tutorial on MPLS network, MPLS label format

 • TTL (Time to Live): 8 bit in size, It is used for routing loop prevention.

-Following is the list of MPLS providers of network as well as service:
+Following is the list of MPLS network service providers:

 • Windstream Communications